 Sure, he’s done good work recently.
 He does troll the Russiagaters good, I’ll give him that.
 And his reporting on Jair Bolsonaro and the right-wing “Operation Car Wash” conspiracy against former Brazilian president Lula has been impressive.
 But there’s something he’s done all throughout that time that eclipses it all — especially coming from a sanctimonious guy like Glenn.

-I first started paying close attention to Glenn’s work when I found out — and was surprised — that he was running interference for a Koch-funded union-busting operation.
+I first started paying close attention to Glenn’s work when he came out of nowhere to attack reporting Mark Ames and I had been doing and I found out — and was surprised — that he was running interference for a Koch-funded union-busting operation.
 That’s a long story and involves smear campaigns and Glenn’s libertarian, pro-oligarch politics — politics that he wore much more openly back in the day.
 Maybe I’ll get into that some other time.

 My main problem with Glenn is that he co-founded and ran The Intercept, a journalism-washing outfit set up to protect the reputation of one of the most rapacious and ambitious oligarchs to come out of Silicon Valley: Pierre Omidyar, a guy who’s made it his mission to bind the entire world in surveillance and debt.
 (See: Mark Ames’ “All the billionaire's men.”)